namansnegi/Lane-Lines/README.md

 - minLineLength – Minimum line length.
 Line segments shorter than that are rejected.
 - maxLineGap – Maximum allowed gap between points on the same line to link them.

+### VIDEO STREAM PROCESSING
+We now test the whole process on a video stream whcih is just a combination of continuous images.
+The result is show below